|

 The subject of your photograph must be in sharp focus.
 Blurry photos will look even worse when enlarged.

 To achieve sharp images, the camera must be focused accurately and held steady.
-It helps to take a deep breath and be sure to hold the camera

 If you are using an auto-focus camera, remember that items closer than three feet tend to blur.

 Rather than trying to focus everything in your photograph, concentrate on your subject's face.
-Make sure that the whole face is sharply focused even
+Make sure that the whole face is sharply focused even if the background blurs slightly.

 Don't use your camera's Zoom feature because it often creates strange optical distortions. |